ufosc/BytesOfLoveWebsite/README.md

    ```

 After running this command, the website should be accessible via http://localhost:3000 or another port specified in the console.

+For more details on contributing to the project, please visit [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Credits